-Things are much different now than they were three decades ago.
-A national movement has spurred greater-than-ever acceptance of LGBTQ citizens, and just last year the United States Supreme Court recognized that same-sex couples are guaranteed the right to marry.
+I attended my first Pride event 30 years ago, and things are much different now than they were three decades ago.
+A national movement has spurred greater-than-ever acceptance of LGBTQ+ citizens, and it's already been six years since the United States Supreme Court recognized that same-sex couples are guaranteed the right to marry.

 “I remember when Phoenix Pride was super secret,” he says.
 “Now it’s a 10-day event with a parade, big celebrity talent and concerts.”

 While these establishments may be busier during Pride, it’s the year-round patronage of locals and visitors that he most appreciates.
 “There’s a lot going on here and opportunities to be involved throughout the year.”

-“But, really, it’s human nature to be around people with common interests.
+“Really, it’s human nature to be around people with common interests.
 I’m looking forward to the day when gay is not an adjective, when it’s just normal.”

 About the author: Suzanne Wright